The 20 Best Tethered Cord Syndrome Doctors Near Me in San Diego, CA

 Offers Telehealth

-Joan Le is a Physiatrist in San Diego, California.
+Joan Le is a Pediatrics provider practicing medicine in San Diego, California.
 Dr. Le is rated as an Advanced provider by MediFind in the treatment of Tethered Cord Syndrome.
-Her top areas of expertise are Cerebral Palsy, Myelomeningocele, Moebius Syndrome, and Tethered Cord Syndrome.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Myelomeningocele, Moebius Syndrome, and Tethered Cord Syndrome.

 Advanced in Tethered Cord Syndrome